 On Antelope Island we were surprised to see more Bisons which are kept there under regulated conditions.
 Sheila went swimming in the muddy water and floated easily on top of the lake.
-While Swimming we saw and heard two big explosions on the northern side of the lake and some mushroom like clouds working their way as high as under the real thin clouds that day.
-Seems like there were some bombing tests going on in the military compound along the lake.
+While swimming we saw and heard two big explosions on the northern side of the lake and some mushroom like clouds working their way as high as under the real thin clouds that day.
+Seemed like there were some bombing tests going on in the military compound along the lake.
 Soon later a plane in high altitude was slowly flying above us and I could not arrange my hairdo in time for the pictures which were probably taken in the event but Sheila waved her wings.

 USA Utah Manti La Sal Mountain

 This is my personal favorite piece of music from my favorite movie.
 Every time I watch it, I discover new details.